 The job of a sales manager is a challenging one.
-One of the biggest challenges that they face is how to keep a team of sellers motivated and producing quality results.
+One of the biggest challenges they face is how to keep their salespeople motivated and producing quality results.

-Some of the best ways to make salespeople more productive don't include spending a fortune or sending them through another training class.
-A few of the best ideas are ones that help to reduce administrative burdens and increase time in the field or on the phones.
+Some of the best ways to help salespeople become more productive doesn't include spending a fortune or sending them through another training class.
+A few of the best ideas are ones that help to reduce administrative burdens and increase time in the field or on the phone.

 No, you don’t have to equip salespeople with the newest gadget, but what sales managers do need to do is to give them the tools to do their job effectively and efficiently.
 If they are working on sub par technology that’s outdated, or doesn’t run the programs they need to use, it can end up being something that distracts them from selling, and keeps them on the phone with tech support more than with prospective clients.

 Two items, seen time and time again contributing to the productivity of sellers that are in the field, are:

 This keeps the salespeople connected to internal systems and the Internet, which can be used for a number of things while out of the office.
 Each year, take a technology inventory to see what new productivity tools and technology are available to help your salespeople be more efficient.

 The movie Office Space had a continuous joke about the “TPS Report” that the employee’s managers kept asking the main character for and focusing on.
 Salespeople are on the front line and if they're bogged down with administrative duties that keep them from selling, productivity will suffer.
 Hire an administrative assistant to work with several of the salespeople so that the focus can be on selling and not pushing paper... unless it’s sales orders.

 This tip is similar to the first two tips in that it entails the overarching concept of removing any obstacles that might be distracting salespeople from making appointments, seeing prospects, and closing business.
 It doesn’t matter what the obstacles are, as a sales manager you need to be constantly looking out for obstacles and finding ways to overcome them.